-8. The School environment should be safe (See: Health & Safety & Security policies).

-9. All pupils are to be protected from sources of potential harm (See ICT Policy, including Annex A: Acceptable Use; Pastoral Care Policy; Equality Policy; Substance Use & Abuse Policy).
+- 8. The School environment should be safe (See: Health & Safety & Security policies). - 9.
+All pupils are to be protected from sources of potential harm (See ICT Policy, including Annex A: Acceptable Use; Pastoral Care Policy; Equality Policy; Substance Use & Abuse Policy).
 All adults who work or volunteer with children are required to be able to identify concerns about child abuse.
 The main categories of abuse and safeguarding issues are tabulated below with associated procedures in the next section:

-Main categories of abuse: Specific safeguarding issues: For other specific safeguarding issues, see Keeping Children Safe in Education 2016 (p.12-13).
-Physical abuse Child Sexual Exploitation (CSE) Emotional abuse Sexual abuse Neglect So-called 'honour based' violence, including Female Genital Mutilation (FGM) and Forced Marriage Preventing radicalisation Children missing education Peer on peer abuse Child Criminal Exploitation (County Lines) More information, including indicators, is at Annex C
+Specific safeguarding issues: Main categories of abuse: For other specific safeguarding issues, see Keeping Children Safe in Education 2016 (p.12-13).
+Physical abuse Child Sexual Exploitation (CSE) Emotional abuse So-called 'honour based' violence, including Female Genital Mutilation (FGM) and Forced Marriage Sexual abuseNeglect Preventing radicalisation Children missing education Peer on peer abuse More information, including indicators, is at Annex C